maliksalman/kpack-showcase/README.md

 # kpack-showcase

-This repository contains Kubernetes resources and scripts that will showcase how Kpack can be used to follow changes in a Git repository to convert into OCI complaint images and push/tag them to the Docker registry.
-These app images can then be used to deploy your applications in Kubernetes.
+This repository contains Kubernetes resources and scripts that will showcase how Kpack can be used to follow changes in a Git repository to convert code into OCI complaint images and push/tag them to the Docker registry.
+These  images can then be used to deploy your apps in Kubernetes.

 ## Pre-requisites

-1. Access to a Docker registry like GCR.
-This example assumes GCR
-2. Minikube installed and running:
+1. Minikube installed and running:

 ```
 berw install minikube
 minikube start
 ```

-3. kubectl and/or k9s installed
+2. kubectl and/or k9s installed

 ```
 brew install kubernetes-cli k9s
 ```

-4. Generate a new SSH key-pair using the following command but change the location of where the files are generated.
+3. Generate a new SSH key-pair using the following command but change the location of where the files are generated.
 The files should be called `ed25519` and `ed25519.pub` and placed in the `creds` directory.
 The contents of `ed25519.pub` need to be registered with git.

 5. A private Git repository accessible via SSH key-pair

-6. `creds/gcr-key.json` - place the GCR key contents in this file
+6. Access to a Docker registry where OCI images will be uploaded to.
+This example assumes GCR.
+The JSON key to access GCP services programmatically is needed.
+Once obtained, place the contents in `creds/gcr-key.json`

 ## Steps